Requirements doctoral programme

 The submission of an applications is only possible, if all required fields (marked with a yellow triangle) are complete.
 Non required fields are optional but it is recommended to fill out all those fields which support your personal application.
 The more information you provide the better we will be able to assess your application.

 Once you have submitted your application, the LSM coordination office will check whether your application is complete (i.e. check whether you have uploaded all required documents).
 The status of your application is summarized in the first tab of the application form.

-It is important to note your programme choice: in the general information tab (the first tab), you will be required to choose from three options; internal candidate, external candidate and own research project.
+It is important to note your programme choice: in the general information tab (the first tab), you will be required to choose from two options; internal candidate and external candidate.

-For internal candidates, you are applying to the graduate school only, as you have already started your doctoral studies within a LSM group member before the 22.02.2017.
+For internal candidates, you are applying to the graduate school only, as you have already started your doctoral studies within a LSM group member before 27 February 2018.
 For external projects you are applying not only to the graduate school but also and most importantly, you are applying for a doctoral position (available as seen on this doctoral projects page).
-For own research project, you will be able to select your field of study, you will have to choose your supervisor from the list of LSM members, and you will be able to add a project proposal.
 For DAAD-LSM scholarship you should also select external project, for more information please click here.

 Documents for the application to LSM doctoral programme.

 Required documents are:

 - Curriculum Vitae (CV);

 - Transcript of records (record of study) and degree certificate of bachelor degree, Vordiplom or equivalent degree;

 - Transcript of records (record of study) and degree certificate of master degree, Diplom or equivalent degree (if applicable).
 If your degree programme is not yet completed, please provide temporary transcripts;